Vladimir-csp/uwsm/README.md

 (whitespace-separated).
 When all expected vars appear, it pauses for `UWSM_WAIT_VARNAMES_SETTLETIME` seconds (float, default: 0.2) and signals unit readiness.
 It also updates cleanup list with delta between states of activation environment at unit startup time and the end of settle pause.
-If classic dbus implementation is used, this delta is also synched to its activation environment.
+If classic D-Bus implementation is used, this delta is also synched to its activation environment.

 A separate unit, `wayland-session-waitenv.service` is launched alongside compositor, with similar ordering after `graphical-session-pre.target`, before `graphical-session.target`.
 It also waits for the same variables in the same manner, then successfully exits (or times out).
-Its job is to dealy `graphical-session.target` activation in case compositor signals its readiness prematurely.
+Its job is to delay `graphical-session.target` activation in case compositor signals its readiness prematurely.
 Or to fail startup if expected vars do not appear.

-`uwsm finalize` command fills systemd and dbus environments with essential vars set by compositor: `WAYLAND_DISPLAY` (mandatory) and `DISPLAY` (if present).
+The `uwsm finalize` command fills systemd and D-Bus environments with essential vars set by compositor: `WAYLAND_DISPLAY` (mandatory) and `DISPLAY` (if present).
 Optional vars are taken by name from arguments and `UWSM_FINALIZE_VARNAMES` var, which is also pre-filled by plugins.
-Dbus implementation quirks are handled.
+D-Bus implementation quirks are handled.
 Undefined vars are silently ignored.
 Any exported variables are also added to cleanup list.